Deep vein thrombosis: Causes

-Cancer can grow in and around veins, causing venous stasis, and can also stimulate increased levels of tissue factor.
+Cancer can grow in and around veins, causing venous stasis, and can also stimulate higher levels of tissue factor.
 Cancers of the blood, lung, pancreas, brain, stomach, and bowel are associated with high VTE risk.
 Solid tumors such as adenocarcinomas can contribute to both VTE and disseminated intravascular coagulation.
 In severe cases, this can lead to simultaneous clotting and bleeding.
 Chemotherapy treatment also increases risk.
 Obesity increases the potential of blood to clot, as does pregnancy.
 In the postpartum, placental tearing releases substances that favor clotting.
 Oral contraceptives and hormonal replacement therapy increase the risk through a variety of mechanisms, including altered blood coagulation protein levels and reduced fibrinolysis.

 Dozens of genetic risk factors have been identified, and they account for approximately 50 to 60% of the variability in VTE rates.
 As such, family history of VTE is a risk factor for a first VTE.
 Factor V Leiden, which makes factor V resistant to inactivation by activated protein C, mildly increases VTE risk by about three times.
 Deficiencies of three proteins that normally prevent blood from clotting—protein C, protein S, and antithrombin—contribute to VTE.
 These deficiencies in antithrombin, protein C, and protein S are rare but strong, or moderately strong, risk factors.
 They increase risk by about 10 times.
 Having a non-O blood type roughly doubles VTE risk.
 Non-O blood type is common globally, making it an important risk factor.
 Individuals without O blood type have higher blood levels of von Willebrand factor and factor VIII than those with O blood type, increasing the likelihood of clotting.
 Those homozygous for the common fibrinogen gamma gene variant rs2066865 have about a 1.6 times higher risk of VTE.
 The genetic variant prothrombin G20210A, which increases prothrombin levels, increases risk by about 2.5 times.
 Additionally, approximately 5% of people have been identified with a background genetic risk comparable to the factor V Leiden and prothrombin G20210A mutations.